parsing using the reader’s knowledge

 Japanese common form

-Katakana is a different story because a Japanese reader wouldn’t have previous knowledge of the foreign words and wouldn’t be able to split the text.
-Hence, we often find that words in katakana are separated by a dot, ‘・’, which is the equivalent to the dash, ‘-‘, in English.
-Thus, reading the dot-separated katakana version of ‘Albert Einstein’ is similar to us reading ‘albert-einstein’, i.e., not a problem.
+Katakana is a different story because a Japanese reader wouldn’t have previous knowledge of the foreign words and wouldn’t be able to parse the text.
+Hence, we often find that words in katakana are separated by a dot, ‘・’, which is the Japanese equivalent to the dash, ‘-‘, in English.
+Reading the dot-separated katakana version of ‘Albert Einstein’ is similar to us reading ‘albert-einstein’; this is easy because the sentence is parsed, with dashes instead of spaces, but still it is parsed.

 Writing systems as word separators

 Everything in Japanese can be written completely using either hiragana or katakana; either of them would suffice.
 However, normally, nouns, adjectives, and root verbs are written in kanji, while tenses of verbs and particles are written in hiragana.
-Thus, a combination of kanjis and kanas aids in the parsing of sentences because we roughly know what they generally represent.
+Thus, given the absence of spaces, a combination of kanjis and kanas aids in the parsing of sentences because we roughly know what they generally represent.
 For example:

 Japanese common form